-The red in-use indication for TIF keys can be disabled in AZedit: In the AZedit Options menu, select Intercom Configuration, then click on the Options tab.
+NOTE: The red in-use indication for TIF keys can be disabled in AZedit: In the AZedit Options menu, select Intercom Configuration, then click on the Options tab.
 Place a check mark next to Don't generate tallies for TIF and trunk use.
 Be sure to send the change to the intercom system.
-Note that this will also disable the flashing alpha display when talking to remote IFBs or ISOs as previously described.
+This also disables the flashing alpha display when talking to remote IFBs or ISOs as previously described.